 Nodes options

 A hidden node is still considered to compute layouts while a dropped node is (mostly) ignored.
-GraphViz or PCA layouts make no difference between both modes.
+GraphViz layouts make no difference between both modes.

 Node labels options